This post lists the best Copenhagen free walking tours you can take when visiting the capital of Denmark.

 There are a few different free walking tours available in Copenhagen that cover a variety of subjects and historic locations in the city.

-City centre tours are the most common, and you can expect these services to include both historic and notable locations in Copenhagen.
+City center tours are the most common, and you can expect these services to include both historic and notable locations in Copenhagen.

-We even offer our own free, self-guided tour of the city centre.
+We even offer our own free, self-guided tour of the city center.

 Some companies may also provide tips about the best restaurants, shops, and other attractions you may want to visit in the area.